jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 		#
 		# Where to redirect the user if it cancels the login process.
 If not set SecureSocial will
-		# use the value of 'onLoginGoTo' instead
+		# use the value of '/' instead
 		#
 		onCancelLoginGoTo=/